By: Paul J. Switaj, MD

 - Painful enlarged bump on the back of the heel bone.

-- Swelling is often present and associated with a bursitis.
+- Swelling, usually with a bursitis.

 - Often associated with an overlying callus or hard skin over the area.